Type of institution: University/Higher Education Institution

 Standard entry requirements

-To be eligible to apply for admission to the course, a student must have completed a relevant bachelor degree and attained a GPA of 5.75.
+To be eligible to apply for admission to the course, a student must have completed a relevant bachelor degree and attained a GPA of 5.50.*Disclaimer: The Course entry requirements above are for 2021 Admission.

 Graduates may be eligible to progress to a postgraduate coursework degree including the suite of courses with specialties available in public health and global health.
 Graduates may also be eligible to undertake a Master of Philosophy or Doctor of Philosophy.